Privacy Policy

 How long we keep it

 For as long as your account exists.
 Account deletion is a single tap in the Runstamp app: Settings → Delete account.
 We hard-delete your user row + cascade-delete every connected account + every activity within 30 days.
-Backups are rolled forward within 60 days so a deleted record disappears from the backup line within two months.
+Backups roll forward within 60 days so a deleted record disappears from the backup line within two months.

 Disconnecting Strava